 define( 'DISABLE_WP_CRON', true );

-This will make your website spend less resources while users are visiting your website, resulting in faster and more consistent loading times.
+This will make your website spend fewer resources while users are visiting your website, resulting in faster and more consistent loading times.

 - Set up the cron job in the Control Panel